 Perhaps a minute or two go by and I finally turn my head towards the bank (opposite my beach) expecting it to be just a few feet away.
 Instead, I see something devastating: I’m still pinned into the middle of the big river.
 Panic returns as I realize the current alone will not get me to the side.
 I turn and try to do a side-stroke.
 But, this quickly brings me back to full exhaustion.

 A second wave of terror thunders over me.
 The river seems immense and I’m an insignificant piece of waterlogged flotsam about to drift silently under the surface to eternal darkness.
 I see a vision of bleached white bones like driftwood on a winter sandbar—my bones, picked clean by ravens.
 But, I snap out of this defeatism again.
 My mind returns to my little girl and my beautiful wife.
 I can’t leave them.
 I float again on my back, heaving for air, concentrating on staying afloat.
 Once again, I begin to find calm.
 The fear is there, lurking.
-But, I keep that beast at bay.
-I begin to say aloud, over and over, “I’m gonna make it… I’m gonna make it.”
+But, I keep that beast under control.
+Over and over, I begin to say aloud, “I’m going to make it.”
 I force myself to believe it.
 I visualize reaching solid ground again.
 Anger returns, not at myself this time, but an anger of defiance and determination and a refusal to quit.
-I call the river a bastard.
-“Fuck you, river!”
-Somehow this helps.
+I make the river my enemy and this helps.
 With renewed energy, I commence an angled backstroke, but I pace myself this time with slow steady strokes, letting the current work with me, angling toward the bank.